We’re partnering with The Works Museum and Stages Theatre Company to bring some of their favorite camps to Minnesota Children’s Museum!

 Lunch

 Campers who are signed up for a full-day camp or both the morning and afternoon camp sessions will be supervised by Minnesota Children’s Museum staff between sessions.
 Please pack a lunch for your child in a clearly labeled bag.
 No refrigeration or warming options are available.
+A pizza lunch is provided for campers enrolled in one-day camps.

 Pin It on Pinterest